Tooensure-OpenSource/firestore-typescript-implementation/README.md

 ### Rollup

-TSDX uses [Rollup](https://rollupjs.org) as a bundler and generates multiple rollup configs for various module formats and build settings.
+Repo uses [Rollup](https://rollupjs.org) as a bundler and generates multiple rollup configs for various module formats and build settings.
 See [Optimizations](#optimizations) for details.

 ### TypeScript